dgroomes/java-foreign-function-and-memory-api-playground/memory-addresses/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Scaffold
-* [ ] Implement a C function that returns a string.
+* [x] DONE (but how do we deallocate the memory allocated by C?
+We're not in an 'Arena'.
+Doesn't this leak?)
+Implement a C function that returns a string.
 How to get the string into the Java program?
-This is where MemoryAddress comes in.
+This is where
+  MemoryAddress comes in.
 * [ ] Implement a C function that sorts an array of strings, in a way that works with the FFM API.